aleqx/BittyTax/README.md

 Usage is at one own's risk.

 Additions/changes:
-- more/fixed parsers (Celsius, Crypto.com, etc - see commits)
+- more/fixed parsers (Celsius, Crypto.com, Kucoin, etc - see commits)
 - more options (config and/or command-line):
   - specify tax year start date (applies to businesses)
   - specify BnB duration (applies to businsses)